 Ms. Glans has worked at IIE in different capacities and times since 1987.
-Her last position from 1994 -1997 was as the World Area Manager for East Asia & Pacific in the Foreign Fulbright Programs Division.
+From 1994-1997 she was the World Area Manager for East Asia & Pacific in the Foreign Fulbright Programs Division.
 After nine years of living, working and studying in Singapore and Australia, she returned to IIE to serve as the Director of Program Planning and Budget for the Department of Student Exchanges.
-Her first position at IIE in 1987, was working with IIE’s Foreign Language Teaching Assistant program.
-From there she went on to work at Columbia University’s Center for U.S.-China Arts Exchange and assisted in some of the early exchanges of influential artists from the China which gave them their first exposure to culture outside of the PRC.
+Her first position at IIE in 1987 was working with the Foreign Language Teaching Assistant program.
+From there she went on to work at Columbia University's Center for U.S.-China Arts Exchange and assisted in some of the early exchanges of influential artists from China which gave them their first exposure to culture outside of the PRC.

 Back to Executive Staff